jburgy/jburgy.github.io/docs/_posts/2025-11-29-how-many-roads.md

 Ironically, I think
 [I can now](https://discord.com/channels/1415980515806412813/1441786905980174458/1442326514065604710)!

-I made a second attempt from scrach with Claude, this time using the following
+I made a second attempt from scratch with Claude, this time using the following
 prompt:

 >`jonesforth.S` is an indirect threaded Forth interpreter written in 32-bit x86 assembly.